- The Interview

 On the day of their interview, applicants should arrive at the park located near the U.S. Embassy at Calzada and K streets half an hour before the appointment time with the original documentation listed above.
 Only the applicant will be admitted to the U.S. Embassy, except when the applicant is a minor (17 years old or younger) or is disabled and requires assistance; also, if present, the petitioner will be admitted for IR1, CR1, F2A and K1 interviews.

-Once all of the paperwork has been collected and any remaining fees have been paid, the applicant will be interviewed by a Consular Officer.
+Once all the paperwork has been collected and any remaining fees have been paid, the applicant will be interviewed by a Consular Officer.
 If there is documentation missing, the Consular Officer will provide a letter explaining what is missing.
 This letter serves as the applicant’s pass to return to the U.S. Embassy to present the missing information.
-If a case is missing documentation the applicant has a maximum of one year to return with the requested documentation.
+Missing documents must be submitted to reviewing Post by scanning them in an email for review.
+If a case is missing documentation the applicant has a maximum of one year to submit return with the requested documentation.
 After one year, the case automatically closes.

 If the applicant is ineligible for the visa category, the Consular Officer will give the applicant a written explanation of the section of the law under which the visa is being refused, and the next steps – if any – in connection with the case.

-If the application is approved, the applicant will receive a pass to return to pick up the visa in one week.
+If the application is approved, the applicant will receive a pass to return to pick up the visa on a specific date.

 Family and Attorney Information